 Electronic messages between a political party, candidate, or elected official are not governed by Canada’s Anti-Spam Legislation.

-Political parties and candidates who use your personal information for any unauthorized purpose may be liable for a fine of up to $10,000, imprisonment for up to one year, or both.
-In the case of federal political parties, uses of your personal information collected by any means other than through a voters list is virtually unregulated by legislation.
-They are bound by their internal privacy policy.
+In the case of federal political parties, use of your personal information collected by any means other than through a voters list is virtually unregulated by legislation.
+The parties are bound only by their internal privacy policy.

 Provincial and territorial political entities are also given copies of voters lists in their jurisdictions.
 They are the subject of a similar framework to federal political entities; the election legislation of their jurisdiction will outline which uses of your personal information are authorized, and then impose punishments on those who engage in unauthorized use.